The energy sector's traditional control systems are vulnerable to cyber-attacks due to new technology integrations.

 We are ready to support consulting companies in the energy sector with cutting-edge AI-based knowledge transfer solutions regarding NCCS, NIS 2, RPR, CER.
 Let's innovate together and help your customers to protect their critical infrastructure and improve the security of electricity supply.

-Stay informed, stay ahead with NISTify Energy
+Stay informed, stay ahead

 Thank you!
 Your submission has been received!